jamesdbloom/grunt-debian-package/README.md

  * 2014-28-04   v0.1.2   Add back missing dirs and links files and improve clean-up after failure
  * 2014-29-04   v0.1.3   Removed requirement for long descriptions to be compulsory
  * 2014-03-05   v0.1.4   Added test framework and fixed multiple minor bugs with default config
+ * 2014-15-05   v0.1.5   Fixing bugs with directory structure and adding support for dput

 ---